minimal-lang/doc/README.md

 • Implicit is better than explicit;
 • Don’t repeat your self;
 • Make your way;
 • Too simple means too complex.
+• Less code, do more.

 ## Lang docs
 [File extensions](./file-extensions.md)